-My name is Jack Shane and I am currently a PhD student in Economics at Stanford University.
-Prior to this, I was a predoctoral research assistant for Grant Miller at Stanford University's Department of Health Policy focusing on development economics, demographic economics, and researching labor trafficking.
+My name is Jack Shane, and I am currently a PhD student in Economics at Stanford University.
+Previously, I served as a predoctoral research assistant to Grant Miller at Stanford University's Department of Health Policy, where I focused on development economics, demographic economics, and researched labor trafficking.

 My main research interests are in development and labor economics, as well as applied microeconomic techniques.
 I also love learning about the history of economic thought.

-In my free time I love tending to my houseplants, playing with my cat DJ, hiking, cooking, golfing, listening to folk music, and watching my Los Angeles Angels finish 80-82 every year.
+In my free time, I love tending to my houseplants and garden (currently growing tomatoes, onions, peppers, thyme, basil, peppermint, peas, and lemons), cats, hiking, cooking, golfing, listening to folk music, and watching my Los Angeles Angels finish 80-82 every year.